ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Perform an Exchange with a Buy Order

-An order is sent to buy 5marscoin for 15venuscoin:
+Now, send an order to buy 5marscoin for 15venuscoin:

 ```bash
 # Buy order broadcasted to the target chain
 interchanged tx dex send-buy-order dex channel-0 marscoin 5 venuscoin 15
 ```

-A buy order is immediately filled on the source chain and the sell order creator received 75 venuscoin vouchers.
+A buy order is immediately filled on the source chain and the sell order creator receives 75 venuscoin vouchers.

 The sell order amount is decreased by the amount of the filled buy order (by 5marscoin):

 ```yml
 # Source blockchain